RD304: UNDERSTANDING BUDDHISM

 - Week 2: The Life of the Historical Buddha

-- Week 3: Buddhist Sacred Texts and Teachings: Tripiṭaka, the Sutras, Dharmapāda
+- Week 7: Buddhist Scripture: Sacred Texts and Teachings: Tripiṭaka, the Sutras, Dharmapāda

-- Week 8: Historic Decline of Buddhism in India, Global Growth and Expansion; Buddhist Denominations and Sects today.
+- Week 8: Historic Decline in India, Growth and Diversification; Buddhist Denominations and Sects today

 Prerequisites: There are no prerequisites for this course.